-To view the Beatitude’s structure, we employ an arch, or keystone technique to identify the condition, outcome and guiding principle(s) of the Gospel texts.
-From this we can create a geometric view of the entire text at a glance.
-In the case of the Beatitudes, both texts show 8-sided geometry.
-This suggests the original author might the same (Jesus Christ).
-It should also be noted that in Christian numerology, the numeral 888 represents Jesus.
+To view the Beatitude’s structure I employed an arch, or keystone approach to identify the text’s condition(s), outcome, and guiding principles.
+From this I can create a geometric view of an entire text at a glance.
+With regard to the Beatitudes, both texts reveal eight sided geometry.
+This may suggests a common author, perhaps Christ himself.
+It may also be noted that the numeral 888, in Christian numerology, is said to denote Jesus.

-Gospel of Matthew — Sermon on the Mount
+Gospel of Matthew — The Sermon on the Mount

-The continuous ring structure of Matthew reveals a perfect state of Blessedness.
+The continuous ring structure in Matthew suggests a perfect state of blessedness.
 The text contains a set of target concepts to help us attain the state necessary to enter the eternal kingdom of God.
-For how long can one maintain perfection?
-So what happens if and when the outcome of our struggle leaves us rich in spirit, no longer hungry or mourning?
-In this event, would we still be “Blessed”?
+But for how long can one maintain perfection?
+What happens if, and when, the outcome of the struggle leaves us rich in spirit, no longer hungry, or mourning?
+Is that one still “blessed”?

-Gospel of Luke — Sermon on the Plain
+Gospel of Luke — The Sermon on the Plain

 Beatitudes meaning and structure in Luke addresses this question.
-Over time, we shall invariably become “full.”
-People will praise our goodness.
-Kingdom seekers must transcend these obstacles at all cost, and continually work to remain hungry.
-Using both Blessed and Woeful conditions, Luke’s contrasting “X” chiasm depicts a practicable eternity, in which the disciple strives to overcome similar obstacles at ever-higher states of being.
+Over time, we invariably grow “Full.”
+People praise our goodness.
+Kingdom seekers must transcend this obstacle and continually work to remain “Hungry.”
+Thus, with both blessed and woeful conditions, Luke’s contrasting “X” chiasm seems to depict a practicable eternity in which the seeker strives to overcome his or her faults through recurring, albeit ever-ascending states of being.

-Which Beatitudes are the Son of God’s?
-This is likely not the proper question.
-There is another difference in the texts.
-Jesus Christ rarely delivers a sermon with only one level of meaning.
-A single sentence from the Messiah easily gives rise to pages of commentary.
-Matthew’s view is indeed beautiful and perfect.
-His text forms a very powerful image.
-Luke’s structure addresses the ever-ascending nature of spiritual growth.
-Whenever we gain a new truth or understanding, the same lesson presents again, from another angle, at the next higher level.
-Yeshua knows our pysche inside out.
-The Master’s teachings target both our inner saint and sinner.
+Which Beatitudes did the the Son of God speak?
+Probably not the proper question.
+But these texts hold yet another difference.
+Jesus Christ rarely delivers a sermon with just one level of meaning.
+A single sentence from the Messiah gives rise to pages of commentary.
+Indeed, Matthew’s view is serene and perfect.
+His text presents a very compelling image, whereas Luke accounts for the ongoing human spiritual growth process.
+After one gains a new truth, goal, or understanding, the same lesson will present again at a higher level.
+Thus Luke’s text feels more workable to me.

-Beatitudes meaning and structure present in Sheep & Goats.
+Beatitudes meaning and structure in Sheep and Goats.

-Parable of the Sheep and Goats contains a contrasting ‘X’ chiasm identical to Luke’s Sermon on the Plain.
+Parable of the Sheep and Goats is a contrasting ‘X’ chiasm identical to Luke’s Sermon on the Plain.
 Here we find both woeful and blessed conditions.
-Matthew’s use of both types of chiastic structure may suggest that two versions of the Beatitudes were originally delivered by Christ.
-The currently accepted idea is that each author tailored Beatitudes meaning and structure to suit vastly different congregations.
-Sheep and Goats shows six conditions as opposed to the Beatitudes’ eight; one possibility may be that the parable is a restatement of Christ’s concepts by Matthew himself.
+Matthew’s use of both types of chiastic structure could suggest that Christ delivered two versions of the Beatitudes.
+The currently accepted idea is that the gospel authors tailored Beatitudes meaning and structure to suit their audience.
+Although Sheep and Goats shows six conditions as opposed to the Beatitudes’ eight, it seems plausible this well known parable is a restatement of Christ’s concepts by Matthew himself.

 — Andrew Michael